 In 53 BCE, the Roman general Marcus Licinius Crassus led seven legions plus additional infantry and cavalry into Parthia.
-In the academic terminology of military historians, he got his butt royally kicked up to somewhere in the region of his spleen.
+In the academic terminology of the most serious military historians, he got his butt royally kicked up to somewhere in the region of his spleen.
 The Battle of Carrhae is considered one of the most crushing defeats in all of Roman military history.

-Parthia returned the interest a few years later, invading the Roman province of Judea by the invitation of Antigonus II Mattathias, who was dissatisfied with his uncle’s and others’ roles as local governors for Rome.
+Parthia returned the regional interest a few years later, invading the Roman province of Judea by the invitation of Antigonus II Mattathias, who was dissatisfied with his uncle’s and others’ roles as local governors for Rome.
 Antigonus’ uncle was Hyrcanus II, high priest in Jerusalem and patriarch of the influential Hasmonean family.
-Antigonus slung some cash (and, apparently, 500 female slaves) to Orodes II and thus got Parthian aid to conquer Jerusalem.
+Antigonus slung some cash (and 500 female slaves) to Orodes II and thus got Parthian aid to conquer Jerusalem.
 The Megistanes declared Antigonus king and plopped him on the throne.
 The Parthians cut off Hyrcanus’ ears (disqualifying him from the priesthood by disfigurement) and took him back to Parthia.
 Jerusalem was overrun, and the governing tetrarchs Phaesel and Herod fled.
 Phaesel didn’t make it; his younger brother Herod did and scurried to Rome for his very life.

 Remember that guy, he’s going to be important.